run2bizdocs/docs-1/en-us/docs/neuro/using-neuro-sm/tickets.md

-title: Tickets
+title: Use Neuro functionalities in Tickets
-Description: Tickets
+Description: Use Neuro functionalities in Tickets

-#Tickets
+# Use Neuro functionalities in Tickets

 There are two ways of interface Neuro with a Ticket: